 For the regression analysis of the MLTC enrollment, we specified the following model.
-Let Y{it} denote the enrollment rate for county j in month t, where
+Let $Y{it}$ denote the enrollment rate for county j in month t, where

-$$Y{jt} = \alpha_j I_j + q(t;\beta) + S(s;\gamma)$$ Equation (1)
+$$Y{it} = \alpha_i I_i + q(t; \beta) + S(s; \gamma)$$ Equation (1)

-In the above equation, Y{it} is the MLTC enrollment rate in region j in month t; I is a vector of indicator variables that identify regions, and the parameters α are the region-level fixed effects estimates; $q(t; \beta)$ is a flexible function of calendar time (t) and parameters (β).
-In our specification, calendar time was specified in months, which is a natural choice to delineate nonparametric trends given the nature of our data. $S(s; \gamma)$ is a function of time in months since MLTC enrollment became mandatory (s) and parameters (γ), allowing us to characterize the transition period from implementation until the policy's full effect (or steady state) is achieved.
+In the above equation, $Y{it}$ is the MLTC enrollment rate in region j in month t; I is a vector of indicator variables that identify regions, and the parameters $\alpha$ are the region-level fixed effects estimates; $q(t; \beta)$ is a flexible function of calendar time (t) and parameters ( $\beta$ ).
+In our specification, calendar time was specified in months, which is a natural choice to delineate nonparametric trends given the nature of our data. $S(s; \gamma)$ is a function of time in months since MLTC enrollment became mandatory (s) and parameters ( $\gamma$ ), allowing us to characterize the transition period from implementation until the policy's full effect (or steady state) is achieved.
 Note that the time at which MLTC became mandatory varied across the State, so s and t are not linearly dependent and the effects of each can be identified.
 For example, if t is specified in months and the mandate became effective in a region in t = 4, then s = 1 in month 4 for that region, s = 2 in month 5, and so on.
-Note that indicators for mandatory regions versus nonmandatory regions and for the post-mandate time period are not needed in Equation (1) because they are absorbed in I and $S(s; \gamma)$, respectively.
-The parameter vector γ characterizes the difference-in-differences estimate of the mandate's effect on the MLTC enrollment in s.
-By specifying $S(s; \gamma)$ as a flexible function of s, γ can characterize the policy effect smoothly over time since implementation, allowing us to derive the length of time it took (on average) for the enrollment to stabilize.
+Note that indicators for mandatory regions versus nonmandatory regions and for the post-mandate time period are not needed in Equation (1) because they are absorbed in I and $S(s; \gamma)$ , respectively.
+The parameter vector $\gamma$ characterizes the difference-in-differences estimate of the mandate's effect on the MLTC enrollment in s.
+By specifying $S(s; \gamma)$ as a flexible function of s, $\gamma$ can characterize the policy effect smoothly over time since implementation, allowing us to derive the length of time it took (on average) for the enrollment to stabilize.

-Domain 1, Component 1, Goal 2-5: Patient Safety, Quality of Care, and Consumer Satisfaction Among the MLTC Population

-The statistical model for the analysis of patient safety, quality of care, and consumer satisfaction was specified as where Y{jt} is the difference between a risk-adjusted outcome for plan j in time-period t (defined as six-month intervals based on the data provided by the State) and the statewide average outcome across all plans in period t; M{jt} is a measure of the fraction of a plan's total enrollment that is subject to mandatory enrollment in the six months prior to t; γ_j is a fixed effect for plan j; and ε{jt} is an error term.
+Domain 1, Component 1, Goal 2-5: Patient Safety, Quality of Care, and Consumer Satisfaction Among the MLTC Population where $Y{jt}$ is the difference between a risk-adjusted outcome for plan j in time-period t (defined as six-month intervals based on the data provided by the State) and the statewide average outcome across all plans in period t; $M{jt}$ is a measure of the fraction of a plan's total enrollment that is subject to mandatory enrollment in the six months prior to t; $\gamma_j$ is a fixed effect for plan j; and $\varepsilon{it}$ is an error term.